blinklabs-io/docs/src/content/docs/guides/adder/Examples/005-example-4-watch-a-smart-contract-for-a-specific-asset-id-and-get-a-desktop-notification.md

 This example is a bit more advanced, where we use Adder to watch a smart contract to see if a certain asset was added or removed from the contract.

-> ⚠️Before we breakdown the filters and commands we will use for this example we assume you already have a smart contract policy in mind that you want to watch.
+> ⚠️ Before we breakdown the filters and commands we will use for this example we assume you already have a smart contract policy in mind that you want to watch.

 ![adder-policy-id](/adder-policy-id.png)